-- Product-stained or product-saturated soil or backfill, - Ponded product in the excavation, - Free product or sheen on the water in the excavation.
+- Product-stained or product-saturated soil or backfill - Ponded product in the excavation - Free product or sheen on the water in the excavation

 Localized contamination is defined as contamination that does not extend more than three feet beyond the tank system in any direction, and does not contaminate water in the excavation to levels which exceed action levels found in 25 Pa.
-Code, Chapter 250 and DEP Booklet 2630-BK-DEP4699.
+Code Chapter 250 and DEP Booklet 2630-BK-DEP4699.

-Extensive contamination is defined as contamination which extends more than three feet beyond the tank system in any direction, or impacts water in the excavation to levels which exceed action levels found in 25 Pa.
-Code, Chapter 250 and DEP Booklet 2630-BK-DEP4699.
+Extensive contamination is defined as contamination which extends more than three feet beyond the tank system in any direction or impacts water to levels which exceed action levels found in 25 Pa.
+Code Chapter 250 and DEP Booklet 2630-BK-DEP4699.

-In certain instances, the owner of a UST system may wish to close only a portion of the system.
-This "partial" closure of the UST system is a permanent closure and requires a site assessment of the portion(s) of the system that is/are to be closed (e.g. product piping, dispensers, remote fills).
+In certain instances, the owner of an AST system may wish to close only a portion of the system.
+This "partial" closure of the AST system is a permanent closure and requires a site assessment of the portion(s) of the system that is/are to be closed (e.g. product piping, dispensers, remote fills).
+Note that Act 32 includes only piping and dispensing systems within the emergency containment structure in its definition of a regulated AST.
+DEP recommends use of procedures in this document for piping, dispensers and the like, but does not require its use for unregulated portions of the storage tank system.

-To complete the site assessment for a partial UST system closure, perform the site assessment for the part(s) of the system being closed according to the following sections for closure-by-removal or closure-in-place, depending on the option that is chosen.
+To complete the site assessment for a partial AST system closure, perform the site assessment for the part(s) of the system being closed according to the following sections for closure-by-removal or closure-in-place, depending on the option that is chosen.